Cheatsheet collection

 Nice stuff

-• GLOBAL: configurations used for one user all repo on one host
+SYSTEM(configurations for multiple users)GLOBAL(configurations used for one user all repo on one host)LOCAL(configuration for one repo)

 git config --list